GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/WorkingWithData.rst

     arrayView2d< real64, nodes::TOTAL_DISPLACEMENT_USD > const & u = nodes.getReference<array2d<real64, nodes::TOTAL_DISPLACEMENT_PERM >(keys::TotalDisplacement);
     ... do something with u

-This approach is flexible and extendible, but is difficult to use, and potentially error prone.
+This approach is flexible and extendible, but is potentially error prone due to its verbosity.
-Therefore we have developed a more controlled manner by which to register and extract commonly used data on the mesh.
+Therefore we also provide a more controlled/uniform method  by which to register and extract commonly used data on the mesh.
-The trait approach requires the definition of a ``traits struct`` for each data object that will be supported.
+The ``trait approach`` requires the definition of a ``traits struct`` for each data object that will be supported.
-In the example use case we are working with, there should be the following definition somewhere in a header file:
+To apply the ``trait appraoch`` to the example use case shown above, there should be the following definition somewhere in a header file:

 .. code-block:: c++